dtuit/chrome-storage-largeSync/README.md

 Usage
 ----------

+The file to use is `dist/chrome-storage-largeSync.min.js` or `dist/chrome-storage-largeSync.js`

 largeSync exposes the same api schema as [`chrome.storage`](https://developer.chrome.com/apps/storage#type-StorageArea), The API is exposed in two different places `largeSync` and `chrome.storage.largeSync`